Jweewee/reseller/tuas-chatbot/README.md

 # Tuas Power Supply - Customer Signup Chatbot Prototype

 A web-based chatbot prototype that automates the customer signup process for Tuas Power Supply electricity plans.
-Built with OpenAI ChatKit and React.
+Built with React, TypeScript, and OpenAI GPT-4 for intelligent conversation handling.

 ## Features